nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 --- Validation ---
 If the first name, last name or the email address is missing on a POST or PUT, a validation exception occurs which you should see.
+If the email address is not properly formed, a validation exception will occur which you should see.
 The email address is unique.
 If the email address already exists for a customer then a validation exception occurs which you should see.